top of page

 Hotel Management Urgent VS Important

-When you're a frontline team member, many of your duties fall under the urgent category.
-However, as you crawl up the chain more of your time should start leaning towards important, non urgent tasks.
+Many of your duties fall under the urgent category when you're a frontline team member.
+However, as you crawl up the chain, more time should lean toward important, non-urgent tasks.

-Let's look at some hotel manager examples that would fall into these categories above.
+Let's look at some hotel manager examples that fall into the abovementioned categories.

 Quadrant 1 - Urgent/Important - Do Right Away

-• You have a full house to clean and 3 housekeepers call in sick
+• You have a full house to clean and three housekeepers call in sick.

 Quadrant 2 - Not Urgent/Important - Schedule To Be Done